Who needs to file a tax return?

 If you are submitting your tax return on paper this will need to be with HMRC by midnight on 31st October following the end of the tax year.
 For those submitting their returns online, either using their Government Gateway account or commercial software, the deadline for submitting your return is extended to midnight on 31st January following the end of the tax year.

-As you will appreciate, the information you supply to HMRC must be correct and complete, as this confirms your liability for the year.
+As you will appreciate, the information you supply to HMRC must be correct and complete, as this confirms your tax liability for the year.
 Attention to detail is therefore key to ensuring you do not over or under pay any tax for the year.

 Should you have a liability for the relevant tax year this will need to be paid to HMRC by 31st January following the end of the tax year (this being the same day as the submission deadline for online filing).